wKovacs64/react-native-responsive-image-view/README.md

 1.  non-functional `children` (render children normally)
 1.  `null` (render nothing)

-The function or component you pass in gets called with a props object containing important properties you'll need for rendering.
+## Output

+Regardless of whether you are using the component or the hook, the results are an object containing important properties you'll need for rendering.
+It will be passed to the [Render Prop Function](#render-prop-function) when using the component, and returned from the hook invocation when using the hook.
 The properties of this object can be split into two categories as indicated below:

 ### prop getters